devoteamgcloud/dgc-learning-path-data-template/__materials__/chapter_03.md

     - to be prefixed with the corresponding targeted table name for data items it contains. (`store`, `customer`, `basket`)
     - to be suffixed with the sending date as `YYYYMMDD`. (example: `20220301` for March, 1st of 2022.)
     - to have the correct extension:
-        - CSV for stores and customer files.
+        - CSV for store and customer files.
         - JSON for the basket files.